w3f/faucet-bot/README.md

 # faucet-bot
-A DNAR-giving bot frontend to the faucet for the NewRome testnet
+A Setheum Currencies - giving bot frontend to the faucet for the NewRome testnet

 ### Environment Required
 1. nodejs